TOP MNC — AWS / DevOps INTERVIEW QUESTIONS

 You can restrict access to EC2 instances by configuring security groups or network access control lists (NACLs) to allow traffic only from specific IP addresses or ranges.

-What is called Transit Gateway?
+What is called a Transit Gateway?

-Gateway: Gateway is a network device that connects different networks.
+Gateway: A Gateway is a network device that connects different networks.
 For example, an Amazon VPC (Virtual Private Cloud) can be connected to an on-premises network using an AWS VPN Gateway.

 A Transit Gateway is a service in AWS that allows you to connect multiple VPCs and on-premises networks together in a hub-and-spoke model.